 There are some estimates that the Uk has enough coal to last between two to three hundred years.
-Rather than importing coal from other countries why not mine the coal that exists within the UK?
-The North Sea has provided a significant amount of oil and gas, why don’t we seek to explore new locations to find further reserves?
+Rather than importing coal from other countries, why not mine the coal that exists within the UK?
+The North Sea has provided a significant amount of oil and gas, so why don’t we seek to explore new locations to find further reserves?

 The UK produces around 18 per cent of its energy by nuclear power, which is a fall from 25 per cent in the late 1990s.
 All nuclear energy plants were due to be decommissioned by 2023.
 However, new-generation nuclear power plants will be built and commissioned by 2025.
 Many people see nuclear power as a clean form of energy production and believe that its use will help the UK meet its CO2 emissions targets.
 However, there are significant risks associated with nuclear energy production, including storing or disposing of radioactive waste and the risk of meltdown.